keptn-contrib/job-executor-service/README.md

 A more comprehensive list of use-cases and features that this integration supports is provided in [FEATURES.md](FEATURES.md).

+## Architecture

+A deep look into the architecture of job-executor-service is provided in [ARCHITECTURE.md](ARCHITECTURE.md).

 ## Credits

 The credits of this service heavily go to @thschue and @yeahservice who originally came up with this idea. :rocket: